jifalops/mdc_web/README.md

 ## Convention

+When importing this library, it is strongly recommended to import as `mdc`.

-Dart classes that access Javascript are strictly limited on what else they can do.
+Dart classes that access Javascript are strictly limited on what else they can do (essentially nothing).
 The convention used in this library is to add any supplemental functionality a class of the same name but with the first letter lower-cased.

 These helper classes contain only static members, and are generally used for event names and to cast a `List` to the proper type, because all lists from Javascript are of type `dynamic`.